DJSdev/LogPrint/README.md

 # LogPrint
-Logging the python print() function
+Logging the python `print()` function

 ## Intro
 Just a basic script to log every print() function call to a file in the working directory of the entry file.

 ## Usage
-On each module simpy import the new print function.
+On each module simply import the new print function.

 	from log_print import print

-This will not override the print function on other imported modules.
+This only overrides the print function in the module importing the function.
+Other modules are unaffected and will not be logged if `print()` is called

 ## Example
 Basic module called `testfile1` will be imported into out main program: